-Removal of the Wiring Harness
+Removal Of The Wiring Harness

 There will be 3 wires that come out of a plug which is located at the base of the headlight.
 The plug is held at its position either by a metal clip or a screw cap or a plastic catch.
 The plug will come off when the metal clip is pulled up.
-In case of a screw cap the plug can be unscrewed just by rotating in anti-clockwise.
+In the case of a screw cap, the plug can be unscrewed just by rotating in anti-clockwise.
 The plastic catch can be removed by pressing down the lever with the thumb and at the same time pulling it firmly.

 Once the wiring is taken out, one can easily take the bulb out by holding on to the base.
 A piece of clean cloth or a tissue paper may be used to take the new halogen bulb out from the package.
 One should not touch the bulb with naked fingers because if the oil on his skin is transferred to the glass bulb it may burn out as soon as the light is turned on.
 After holding the bulb at its plug end it may be stuck into the headlight from the back.